 - Combine dry ingredients with creamed ingredients, alternating with applesauce and buttermilk until mixed thoroughly.

-- Grease and flour two loaf bans pans.
+- Grease and flour two loaf pans.

 - Bake bread for 60 minutes or until toothpick comes out clean.